Dulce de Leche (Rich, Creamy & Easy Homemade Caramel Sauce)

 Tips & Variations

-Add a pinch of salt for salted dulce de leche
+• Add a pinch of salt after cooking for a sweet-and-salty variation.

 Make-Ahead & Storage